Bourdon Effect, Restrained and Unrestrained Pipes

 Bourdon Effect in Unrestrained Pipes

-Unrestrained pipe elongation of pipe from pressure consists of two parts.
-First part is elongation due to pressure load on end cap.
-The second part is pipe shortening due to Hook’s law.
+Unrestrained pipe elongation from pressure consists of two components: elongation from end cap pressure load and shortening due to Hooke's Law.

 L – Pipe Length